lingtalfi/nullos-admin/doc/documentation-map.md

             - configure the form generator
         - Authentication module
             - configuring the nullos accounts
-                // map a nullos account to a (privilege) profile
             - the login page
-                // Entry point of a nullos session
         - Lang module
             - translation files
             - the translation function